 Egg allergy does not have a definite cure and every treatment is targeted towards the mitigation of the symptoms.
 Here are some tips which can help you prevent allergies among babies.

-- Immunotherapy: In this treatment, the baby receives some egg over a period to desensitize the immune system (8).
+- ImmunotherapyiXA type of therapy that uses the body's immune system to fight cancer : In this treatment, the baby receives some egg over a period to desensitize the immune system (8).
 The treatment begins with a small dose, followed by incremental doses at fixed time intervals.
 The baby’s condition is monitored and if he shows a complete withdrawal of the allergy symptoms, he is declared safe to consume the food.

 The above-mentioned measures were arrived at after conducting tests in a controlled environment.
 Therefore, we advise you to consult a pediatrician before adopting any prevention measure for egg allergy in your infant.